barmkin/design-patterns/behavioral/templateMethodPattern/README.md

 - [Folder Path](./src/main/java/it/gb/onlineLearningPlatform/)

-Definition of an abstract course and 2 implementations using the template method pattern.
+The goal of the exercise is to implement the course structure using the Template Method Pattern, ensuring a consistent structure while allowing individual courses to define their specific steps.